thefreewebsitewizards/bytefit/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Moroz Art Gallery application to production.
+This guide covers deploying the ByteFit application to production.

 ## Prerequisites